 Supported by the RI Department of Education and the Swearer Center for Public Service, as part of an ongoing process of facilitating access to professional development, LR/RI worked with practitioners and learners to identify areas of expertise, and to support practitioners' ongoing learning.

 LR/RI's work has included facilitating/publicizing teacher sharing sessions, development of inquiry projects, exploration of issues and activities which include adult learners in meaningful ways, information dissemination through the bulletin and the ongoing development and maintenance of this web site.
 Progress reports provde an overview of LR/RI's work.

 On September 1, 2011, the Center moved to its new home in Warwick, RI.

 Its new website: http://riaepdc.org/ PDC staff can be reached here.

-This site will remain intact as a resource for adult educators and learners, and is updated regularly.
+This site remains intact as a resource for adult educators and learners, and is updated regularly.

 Rhode Island Adult Education Conference, April 17, 2013 program, handouts posted here

 Rhode Island Adult Education Conference, May 24, 2012.
 Handouts, links to resources available here